cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsinks/cube.rst

 .. rubric:: Description

-Batch sink that writes to a Cube dataset.
+Batch sink that writes data to a Cube dataset.

 BatchCubeSink takes a StructuredRecord in, maps it to a CubeFact, and writes it to the Cube dataset identified by the name property.